310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 I’m the type to try and find out more about valuable things with ancient history attached to them, but unlike Nagisa-san, I have no interest in purposely taking those things right out from the graveyard.

-If things are happy in the present times, then that’s good enough for me!
-Hahaha!! ☆
+If things are happy in the present times, theeen that’s good enough for me!
+Hahaha! ☆
 {% endbubble %}

 {% bubble Kaoru %}